pyca/cryptography/docs/hazmat/primitives/asymmetric/ec.rst

     :param oid: An instance of
         :class:`~cryptography.x509.ObjectIdentifier`.

-    :returns: The matching instance of :class:`EllipticCurve`.
+    :returns: The matching elliptic curve class.
+The returned class conforms to the :class:`EllipticCurve` interface.

     :raises LookupError: Raised if no elliptic curve is found that matches the provided object identifier.